Fiserv/exchange/docs/getting-started/getting-started-instfunding-split.md

 <!--
 type: tab
-titles: Required split identifiers, JSON Split details example -->
+titles: Required Split Identifiers, JSON Split Details Example -->

 Minimum grid of identifiers required for definined a split using `/transaction-instruction/transaction-details` , where Case number refers to instructing Chargebacks amounts.